-Clearing Away Old Roofing
+2. Clear Away Old Roofing Material

 One of the most important parts of installing a new roof is taking off the old one.
-If it is an asphalt shingle roof you’ll have to push a shingle fork underneath the shingles and pry them upward to curl the roofing off.
+If it is an asphalt shingle roof you will have to push a shingle fork underneath the shingles and pry them upward to curl the roofing off.
 Start at the top and work your way down.
 Remove the ridge cap shingles first and begin sliding the fork underneath each row of shingles and prying them up until they are loose.
 Put the removed shingles into the garbage and slowly work your way down until you remove all the shingles successfully.

-Changing Out Old Flashing
+3. Change Out Old Flashing

 To do this you should look at how it was installed previously and mimic what was done.
 Different areas require different flashing.
 Chimneys need step and counter flashing as well as a cricket in most instances.
-Vent boots need to be in good shape and valley flashing shouldn’t have any cracks or rust.
+Vent boots need to be in good shape and valley flashing should not have any cracks or rust.
 Generally, you should always replace the valley flashing.
 This goes bad before the rest, because it takes the most abuse.
-After all the flashing is repaired or replaced it’s time to put the new roofing down, starting with new underlayment.
+After all the flashing is repaired or replaced it is time to put the new roofing down, starting with new underlayment.

-Putting Down Underlayment
+4. Put Down the Underlayment

 Underlayment has a valuable role in the health of a roof.
 Because even the best laid roof will let a bit of water in behind it, the underlayment catches that water and sheds it so that the sheathing and framing below don’t get damp and rot.